Ophthalmic Partners treats choroidal nevus for patients in Philadelphia, Pennsylvania and the surrounding communities.

-The most commonly cited risk factors for choroidal nevus is exposure to ultraviolet light, such as sunlight.
+The most commonly cited risk factor for choroidal nevus is exposure to ultraviolet light, such as sunlight.
 People with blue eyes, as well as Caucasians, are at greater risk for choroidal nevus.

 One of the best ways to prevent choroidal nevus is to wear sunglasses with UV protection while you are outdoors.

-A digital photograph is taken when the condition is first noticed, and your eye doctor at Ophthalmic Partners of Pennsylvania and New Jersey will ask you to return in a few months for monitoring.
+A digital photograph is taken when the condition is first noticed, and your eye doctor at Ophthalmic Partners will ask you to return in a few months for monitoring.
 Any unusual changes will prompt further diagnostic tests and referral to an eye cancer specialist.

 Choroidal nevus typically does not require treatment.
-In rare cases, choroidal nevus develops into choroidal melanoma, which may be treated with radiation therapy, laser photocoagulation, transpupillary thermotherapy, local tumor resection or enucleation.
+In rare cases, choroidal nevus develops into a choroidal melanoma, which may be treated with radiation therapy, laser photocoagulation, transpupillary thermotherapy, local tumor resection, or enucleation.

 Early detection of eye disease is the best defense against vision loss, particularly for individuals over the age of 40.
 Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, Media, PA, or Marlton, NJ, as soon as possible to book an assessment.